CycleMLP: A MLP-like Architecture for Dense Prediction: Experiments

-\textbf{Resolution adaptability.} One remarkable advantage of \modelname{} lies in that they can take images at arbitrary resolutions as input without any modification.
-On the contrary, the contemporary work GFNet~\cite{rao2021global} needs to interpolate the learnable parameters on the fly when the input scale is different from the one for training.
-We compare the resolution adaptability by directly evaluating models at a broad spectrum of resolutions using the weight pre-trained on 224$\times$224, without fine-tuning.
-Figure~\ref{fig:adapt-resolution}~(left) shows that the absolute Top-1 accuracy on ImagNet and (right) shows the accuracy differences between one specific resolution and the resolution of 224$\times$224.
+Figure~\ref{fig:adapt-resolution}~(left) shows that the absolute Top-1 accuracy on ImagNet and Figure~\ref{fig:adapt-resolution}~(right) shows the accuracy differences between one specific resolution and the resolution of 224$\times$224.
 Compared with DeiT and GFNet, \modelname{} is more robust when resolution varies.
 In particular, at the 128$\times$128, \modelname{} saves more than 2 points drop compared to GFNet.
 Furthermore, at higher resolution, the performance drop of \modelname{} is less than GFNet.
 Note that the superiority of \modelname{} becomes more significant when the resolution changes to a greater extent.